Transfer Student FAQ

 Q: Excluding the paperwork submitted to the Office of Admissions, is there additional paperwork I am required to send?

-Q: What if my school is not able to submit my transcripts, letter of standing and class rank by July 1?
+Q: What if my school is not able to submit my transcripts, letter of good standing and class rank by July 1?

 A: We understand that each law school may not have all of the information available by July 1.
 Please contact us if information will not be available.